 I was beginning to think that travelling had become a little too easy.
 Most places we’ve visited have been well connected and clearly signposted, and language barrier has rarely been an issue.
 Then we went to Brunei.

 A tiny oil-rich nation on the island of Borneo, Brunei is perhaps most renowned for its ruling Sultan, who, before Bill Gates sprouted onto the scene and the Internet exploded, was once the wealthiest person in the world.
 What it is not famous for is tourism.
 As inaccessible as it is alcohol-dry, not too many travellers go out of their way to visit.
+There’s plenty there to see and do for people who make the journey, however – check out this article on things to do in Brunei for some ideas.

 Our decision to travel to Brunei was rather a spontaneous one.
 We weren’t planning to visit Borneo at all, but when we decided to shoehorn the Philippines into our plans, we found that the cheapest way to get there was via Kota Kinabalu (KK) in Malaysian Borneo.
 We booked the flights before the prices had a chance to rise (book now, fix it later is fast becoming our travel motto).